Steven Kistler: Invention

 The exact circumstances of the creation of the first aerogels are not well recorded.
 A popular story is that they resulted from a competition between Kistler and one Charles Learned "to see if they could replace the liquid inside of a jelly jar without causing any shrinkage".
 Whether these experiments were performed at the College of the Pacific, still with limited facilities following the move in 1923 to the new Stockton campus, or at Stanford, where Kistler began pursuing a doctorate in 1927, is a source of some confusion.
 Either way, in 1931 Kistler published a paper in Nature (vol. 127, p.
 741) titled "Coherent Expanded Aerogels and Jellies".

 He left his teaching post at the University of Illinois in 1935 and signed a contract with Monsanto Company in the early 1940s to start developing granular silica aerogel products under the trademark Santocel.
 Largely used as a flattening agent in paints and for similar uses, the line was discontinued by Monsanto in 1970, probably due to the high cost of manufacture and competition from newer products.
 Kistler had returned to teaching, however, taking up a position as Dean of the University of Utah College of Engineering in 1952.

+Glass strengthening

+In 1962 Kistler published an innovative paper on a new way of chemical strengthening of the glass by replacing the smaller sodium ions with larger potassium ones by ion exchange.
+The technology was further developed and soon commercialized by Corning, and it's now used in Gorilla Glass and similar products.